Senior Lecturer - Adult Nursing

 Get in touch

 For questions regarding study and admissions please contact us:

 International Students enquiries

-Nursing Associates work with Registered Nurses to care for patient/service users of different ages and in a range of settings.
+Nursing Associates work with registered Nurses to care for patients and service users of different ages and in a range of settings.
 Nursing Associates are members of the nursing team and are accountable for their own practice.
-This full time 2 year FdSc will prepare you to be a highly skilled autonomous and reflective practitioners who is able to deliver high quality, compassionate, professional and safe care.
+This full-time 2 year FdSc will prepare you to be a highly skilled autonomous and reflective practitioner who is able to deliver high quality, compassionate, professional and safe care.